 · Historical trauma.

-· Violence (including high levels of gang, domestic, & sexual violence).
+· Violence (including high levels of gang violence, domestic violence, and sexual assault).

 · High levels of unemployment.